 Flat files are organized thematically or by designer

 We mostly get designers here—I would say 90 percent are graphic designers.
 We had about 1500 people come through here last year, and it keeps growing every year.
 Designers are always looking for inspiration, and this is a great resource.

 How has the center acquired most of its work?

 Most of the items here have been donated to the center, and most of the items in the collection are typographic in nature because Lubalin made a name in typography.
 But a lot comes from designers, particularly older graphic designers, who have collected materials for reference over the years and are retiring, so they don’t really need them anymore.
-It’s a shame to throw such material away, and so people seek us out and they like our mission—they appreciate that people actually use what’s here and it doesn’t just sit in a box.
+It’s a shame to throw such material away, so people seek us out and they like our mission.
+They appreciate that people actually use what’s here and it doesn’t just sit in a box.

 How do you judge what’s appropriate for inclusion?

 Fortunately, on some level, I don’t need to decide what needs to be cut or kept.
 I’ve been here going on seven years, and while we’ve had a number of donations, I haven’t turned anything away because everything has fit thematically or filled a hole or niche.
 And most ephemera is relatively small, so even though we don’t have a ton of space, we can always be smarter about the space we do have.

 We’re kind of a living and breathing archive and we’re constantly able to adjust—we’re not just a box where everything just goes into storage.
 When we have visitors, we do it by appointment, but we give them full access to everything, and I think we’re unique in that sense.
 We try not to hide things.
 But it’s also the nature of the space.
 We could ask people to sit and we could gently bring them stuff, but I think there’s something really magical about being able to open the drawers and “go behind the curtain.”
 We definitely encourage browsing because you may open a drawer and you may not recognize a name, but you’re like wow, I have this newfound passion for this particular person or particular aesthetic.